its-radio/its-radio.github.io/_posts/2025-02-26-windows-forensics.md

 **!
 Disclaimers:**
 1. *All identifiable information on this page, including IP addresses, names, dates, and locations, is fictional or sourced from CTF-style challenges.
 Any resemblance to real-life situations is coincidental and does not pertain to actual individuals, companies, or computers.*
-2. *This cheat sheet is a work in progress.
-I only add to it as I learn/use techniques.
+2. *This cheat sheet is a continuing work in progress.
+I started it in late Feb 2025.
+I will add to it as I have time.
 If you notice any mistakes or obvious missing techniques, let me know and I'll add it.*

 # Introduction
-This is a cheat sheet for finding information on windows systems.
+This is a cheat sheet for finding information on Windows systems.
 There are some others like it, but I couldn't find anything that provided the range of techniques I was looking for.
-It is generally split into catagories like "Files" for where you can look for files, filenames, file hashes, file contents, etc. or "Network" where you could look for network configuration, local IP, DHCP server, network usage information, etc.

 ## How to navigate this page
 There are two good methods for finding what you need in the cheat sheet.